-Because they grow so slowly, sago palms will likely only need repotting every three years.
+Because they grow so slowly, sago palms only need repotting about every three years.

+Sago palms are cycads, belonging to the Cycad family and the Cycas genus.
 Although there are about 40 species in the Cycas genus, the only one seen commonly in the United States is the C. revoluta, or common sago palm.